 Underground bunkers and 'hardened' war facilities have become one of the major industrial growth areas of the 1980s.
-The bunker boom is the result of expanded plans for 'home defence' introduced by Mrs Thatcher in 1979 stores, at Loughborough, Leicestershire, and Hexham, Northumberland.
-Each ZHQ houses about 180 officials, and controls three or four counties.
+The bunker boom is the result of expanded plans for 'home defence' introduced by Mrs Thatcher in 1979

 A New Statesman survey found that, in the last year, at least a dozen new government war installations came into service, mostly in secret.